-Take a look at our cottages in Buttermere and Borrowdale.
+Take a look at our cottages in Borrowdale.

 Dramatic mountains provide a stunning backdrop to the little town of Ambleside, which has a busy marketplace, lots of interesting shops, and three cinemas.
 Bridge House, a quirky little 17th-century building sitting on a tiny bridge, is a must-see: it now serves as a shop for the National Trust and is one of the most photographed buildings in the Lake District!